hassan-aiml/noc-triage-agent/README.md

 ## About

 Built by Hassan Hai — exploring applied AI for telecom operations.
-Background in neutral host DAS, currently completing a postgraduate program in AI/ML.

 [LinkedIn](https://www.linkedin.com/in/hassan73/) · [Portfolio](hassan-aiml)